atmajs/mask-compo/README.md

 #### Tween

 Tweens attribute changes, similar to css transition.
-Define attributes, that should be animated and `refresh` callback is called on each step, on you can use `binding` to update the ui
+Define attributes, that should be animated and `onEnterFrame` callback is called on each step, on you can use `binding` to update the ui

 - **Timing Functions**